j0naslarss0n/iotCloudSolution/README.md

 AWS S3 (Simple Storage Service) is a cold storage service that allow you to long term save your data.
 I didn't do this as it comes with a fee outside the scope of this exercise.
 If S3 would be needed this would also need to turn on the AWS point-in-time-recovery(PiTR) on your DynamoDB service.
 To enable this you can see the edit button on the picture above.

-As S3 is scalable this is cheaper storage then other more conventional storage and to DynamoDB and Timestream.
+As S3 is scalable this is cheaper storage then other more conventional storage and to DynamoDB and Timestream, which are event based databases.
 This would be a more viable solution over time as you pay for what you use.
 S3 also provide possibilities to build data lakes for analytics and BI, as well as a recovery tool and options to build towards cloud based web applications.

 ---
 <h3 align="center">Timestream</h2>